 Benefits: Seasonal work opportunities, potential for earning good money during peak seasons, and accommodation often provided.

-Roadhouse all-rounder
+Roadhouse All-Rounder

-Have you heard of the Nullarbor?
-Stewart Highway?
 In lots of places in Australia the next town or city is far away.
 Like, really far away sometimes.
 And in between you will often find roadhouses to make sure that people don’t run out of fuel along the way and so that they can have a break.

 There is always work for people in roadhouses.
 You will live there or close by and often be an all-rounder working the till and serving customers, helping in the kitchen etc. You may also do some housekeeping if the roadhouse provides accommodation.